 Data Triangulation

-After arriving at the overall size from the market size estimation process explained above, the total market was split into several segments and subsegments.
-The data triangulation and market breakdown procedures explained below were implemented, wherever applicable, to complete the overall market engineering process and arrive at the exact statistics for various market segments and subsegments.
+After arriving at the overall market size from the estimation process explained above, the total market was split into several segments and subsegments.
+The data triangulation and market breakdown procedures were employed, wherever applicable, to estimate the overall gelatin market and arrive at the exact statistics for all segments and subsegments.
 The data was triangulated by studying various factors and trends from the demand and supply sides.
-Along with this, the market size was validated using both the top-down and bottom-up approaches.
+The market size was also validated using both the top-down and bottom-up approaches.

 Key Stakeholders